prettierlichess/prettierlichess/README.md

 ### Watch/serve

-To rebuild automatically when changes are made, run:
+To rebuild automatically when changes are made (watches both Chrome and Firefox builds simultaneously), run:

 ```
-npm run watch   # Chrome build, writes to dist-chrome/
+npm run watch   # Watches both builds, writes to dist-chrome/ and dist-firefox/
 ```

 For the popup test server: